gillespilon/machine_learning/machine_learning.md

 These are notes from Kevin Markham's course.

-## Lesson 01.
-What is machine learning and how does it work?

 - From basic to advanced techniques
 - No assumptions about prior knowledge of machine learning
 - Minimal experience with Python

+## Lesson 01.
+What is machine learning and how does it work?

+Objectives

+_ What is machine learning?
+- What are the two main categories of machine learning?
+- What are some examples of machine learning?
+- How does machine learning work?

 What is machine learning?

-- Semi-automated extraction of knowledge from data
+- Semiautomated extraction of knowledge from data
 - Starts with a question that might be answered using data
 - Computer provides the insight
 - Requires many smart decisions by a human